wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 /
 ```

 SIMPLE_TEST_RUNNER is a minimal test runner.
 It is a package that contains the (public) WTPLSQL_RUN procedure and 1 assertion.
-It does the same assertion as the ad-hoc assertion in the [Simple Test](Simple-Test.md) page.
+It does the same assertion as the ad-hoc assertion in the [Demos and Examples](README.md) page.

 ## Execute and Display